Rtamatey/JS-Fundamentals/README.md

 Prints “C is fun” x times, where x is the first argument.
 - If x is not provided or not an integer, prints: *Missing number of occurrences*

+## 8. Square

+**File:** `8-square.js`

+A script that prints a square.

+- The first argument is the size of the square.
+- If the first argument can’t be converted to an integer, it prints `Missing size`.
+- Uses the character `X` to print the square.
+- Uses a loop (`for`).